tritland/gozero-solo-project/README.md

 Link to software that is required to install the app (e.g. node).

 - [Node.js](https://nodejs.org/en/)
-- List other prerequisites here
+- Other dependencies as listed in package.json

 ### Installing

-Steps to get the development environment running.

-## Screen Shot

-Include one or two screen shots of your project here (optional).
-Remove if unused.

-## Documentation

-Link to a read-only version of your scope document or other relevant documentation here (optional).
-Remove if unused.
+Download code, npm install dependencies

 ### Completed Features

 High level list of items completed.

+- [x] Users can see all businesses marked on map and listed in window
+- [x] Users can add businesses to the map and list
-- [x] Feature a
+- [x] Users can register and login
-- [x] Feature b
+- [x] Registered users can add businesses
+- [x] Registered users can update and delete businesses they have added

 ### Next Steps

-Features that you would like to add at some point in the future.
+Features I would like to add at some point in the future.

+- [ ] Filterable search by zero-waste categories
-- [ ] Feature c
+- [ ] Interaction between map markers and the listed businesses

-## Deployment

-Add additional notes about how to deploy this on a live system

 ## Authors

-* Name of author(s)

-## Acknowledgments

-* Hat tip to anyone who's code was used
+Tom Ritland